chron/outpost18/README.md

 ## TODO

 1. Ships - Ionblazer
-1. Ships - Battlestar
 1. Ships - Dreadnought
 1. Choices - allow manual skip
 1. Beautify the welcome screen a little
-1. Use localStorage or something in dev mode instead of Fauna - and dev Pusher environment too!
-1. Move `cards` out of the context since it never changes?
-1. "are you sure?" warnings for ending turn with unspent plays
+1. "are you sure?" warnings for resigning / ending turn with unspent plays
 1. Tooltips and viewing the contents of the discard pile
 1. Public/private flag for games and a lobby screen listing public `waiting` ones.
-1. Error handling, probably a React ErrorBoundary?
 1. Card art, human-friendly text, and layout
 1. Animations!
 1. Auth / Login?